arthasyou/react-vite-template/README.md

 - `.env.production` — for production builds (`vite --mode production`)

 Environment variables are loaded automatically by Vite depending on the mode.

+## 🔐 Authentication Backend

+The authentication backend for this template is powered by [auth-rs](https://github.com/arthasyou/auth-rs).
+Please make sure to run `auth-rs` locally to enable login and user-related functionality.

+Default proxy setup assumes it's running at: `http://localhost:9876`